dejetem/euka-todo/server/README.md

 You can then access the app at `http://localhost:5000/api`.

-I didn't use the nodemon because when a user todo is create there will be a change in the todos.json file which will then prompt the app to refresh due to the file change
+I didn't use the nodemon because when a user todo is created, there will be a change in the todos.json file, which will then prompt the app to refresh due to the file change

 "dev": "nodemon --watch src --exec 'ts-node' -r tsconfig-paths/register --files src/server.ts",